aooschepkov/ansible-zabbix/README.md

 Ansible Role: Zabbix
 =========

-An Ansible role that installs Zabbix server and Zabbix agents on your servers.
+An Ansible role that installs containerized Zabbix server and Zabbix agents on your <ins>systemd enabled</ins> linux servers.
+ - Supports HA mode for server and UI.
+(HA DB will be added in the future)
+ - HA mode is enabled by default if there are more than 1 host in `zabbix_server` inventory group.

 Requirements
 ------------